NitorCreations/nameless-deploy-tools/docs/commands.md

 Tail logs from the log group of a cloudformation stack

 positional arguments:
   stack_name            Name of the stack to watch logs for

 options:
-  -h, --help         show this help message and exit -s, --start START  Start time in seconds since epoc
+  -h, --help            show this help message and exit -s START, --start START
+                        Start time in seconds since epoc
 ```

 ## `ndt cf-get-parameter`